Ajitchan/Satellite-image-analysis/README.md

 # Satellite-image-analysis

-### Supervised and unsupervised algorithm implementation for urban areas and water bodies.
+#### Supervised and unsupervised algorithm implementation for urban areas and water bodies with InSAR data.